Best portable record players 2024: Portable turntables that’ll fit even the smallest space

 Can I connect a portable turntable to speakers?

-Each of the systems I've highlighted above offer speakers built into the unit itself but, realistically, they’re not the best sounding.
-I certainly wouldn’t trust them with anything where you want to hear a bass line, for example.
-Instead, check if the players have outputs for connecting external speakers or headphones.
+Each of the portable record players I've highlighted above offer speakers built into the unit itself but, realistically, they’re not the best sounding.
+Built-in speakers are great for casual, background listening but I wouldn’t trust them with anything where you want to hear detailed audio.

 Most portable record players will also offer Bluetooth functionality but be aware that this can sometimes be a one-way street, meaning they’ll play music back from your phone but won’t allow you to send your vinyl sound to an external Bluetooth speaker.
-If you want proper Bluetooth experience, we’d recommend checking out our guide to the best Bluetooth turntables.

-Do I need a cartridge and stylus?
+Do I need a cartridge and stylus for a portable turntable?

 Realistically, you’re not going to be getting elite audiophile levels of sound from any of these portable turntables, so you may need to adjust your expectations slightly.

 That said, there's still joy to be had from the lo-fi stylings of vinyl audio quality.
 If pristine audio was your goal you arguably wouldn’t be looking at portable players.
-Take them for what they are; quick, easy ways to enjoy your vinyl records and the perfect way to get newcomers into the world of vinyl.

 How we test record players

-We’re music fans first and foremost here at Louder so, while we are certainly interested in the spec sheet of any record player we test, we’re less focused on the nitty gritty detail of a deck that will deliver marginal gains.
+We’re music fans first and foremost here at Louder so, while we are certainly interested in the spec sheet of any portable record player we test, we’re less focused on the nitty gritty detail of a deck that will deliver marginal gains.
 For us, we’re all about how the turntable sounds.

 We listen to music around the clock - it's part of our job - so we know how albums are meant to sound.
 For our tests, we hook each turntable up to our home systems and spin an eclectic variety of genres, and albums from classic to modern, to really put the gear through its paces.
 That means we can test if the deck delivers the fullness of modern metal, the low-end of hip-hop, the richness of classical, the lo-fi grit of punk etc. We’ll often call on the ears of a colleague or family member to give us a second opinion, too.